 Jeffrey Archer's Top 8 Reads

-Acclaimed novelist, playwright and peer in the House of Lords, UK, Jeffrey Archer (79) has spent an illustrious 45-year-long writing career creating bestsellers.
-His latest is the William Warwick series, of which the first book, Nothing Ventured, launched in September.
-He lives in London and Cambridge.
+Acclaimed novelist, playwright and peer in the House of Lords, UK, Jeffrey Archer has spent an illustrious 50-year-long writing career creating bestsellers.
+In January 2026, he announced that his upcoming novel Adam and Eve would be his last.
 Here he lists his all-time favourite reads

 offline

-Acclaimed novelist, playwright and peer in the House of Lords, UK, Jeffrey Archer (79) has spent an illustrious 45-year-long writing career creating bestsellers.
-His latest is the William Warwick series, of which the first book, Nothing Ventured, launched in September.
-He lives in London and Cambridge.
+Acclaimed novelist, playwright and peer in the House of Lords, UK, Jeffrey Archer has spent an illustrious 50-year-long writing career creating bestsellers.
+In January 2026, he announced that his upcoming novel Adam and Eve would be his last.
 Here he lists his all-time favourite reads

-Beware of Pity by Stefan Zweig, Pushkin Press, Rs 588.
+Beware of Pity by Stefan Zweig, Pushkin Press

 This book is a marvellous combination of writing and storytelling.
 Zweig was one of the most successful authors in the world in 1938, and then went out of print, and has now come back to be a bestseller again.

-The Count of Monte Cristo by Alexandre Dumas, Rupa Publications, Rs 295.
+The Count of Monte Cristo by Alexandre Dumas, Rupa Publications

 This is a masterpiece.
 It’s too long by modern standards, of course.
 If Dumas was around today, he’d write books of 400 pages.
 With no television, no other distraction, he wrote books of 1,500 pages.
 And the staggering thing is that he wrote The Count of Monte Cristo and The Three Musketeers in the same year!
 You couldn’t do that today!

-The Scapegoat by Daphne du Maurier, Virago Modern Classics, Rs 599.
+The Scapegoat by Daphne du Maurier, Virago Modern Classics

 A very clever idea: one man taking over the life of another; of them swapping their lives.
 And well-written too: She’s a fine storyteller.
 The Scapegoat combines her amazing talent for observation with good writing.

-A Gentleman in Moscow by Amor Towles, Windmill Books, Rs 499.
+A Gentleman in Moscow by Amor Towles, Windmill Books

 Read more!